christophebedard/rmw_email/README.md

 ## Configuration

-In order to send & receive emails, a configuration file has to be provided.
+In order to send & receive emails, a YAML configuration file has to be provided.
 By default, the path to the config file is `email.yml`, relative to the current working directory.
 However, the path can be changed using the `EMAIL_CONFIG_FILE` environment variable, e.g. `EMAIL_CONFIG_FILE=other/dir/myemail.yml`.
 If that file does not exist, `~/email.yml` will be used as a backup.